From the Holy Grail to the Holy City

 1. The reburied bones

 It's irrelevant for our study if these are Peter's bones because their veneration since early Christianity speaks for itself.
 Persuasive are also the words of wisdom by Hartmann Grisar S. J. (4) who said a century ago "A grave of Peter in Rome, if it was there, would not have been forgotten, and if it wasn't there, would not have been invented!"
-Modern science has since confirmed Kirschbaum, that the reburied bones are of a man of "sixty to seventy years of age" with a powerful physique, which is difficult to dismiss as a coincidence!
-That the most venerated part of a relic is missing, the skull, could be explained with the second claim.
+Modern science has since confirmed Kirschbaum's findings, that the reburied bones are indeed of a man of "sixty to seventy years of age" with a powerful physique, which is difficult to dismiss as a coincidence!
+That the most venerated part of a relic is missing, the skull, can be explained with the second claim.

 2. The sack of the tomb.

 Walsh reports an accident in 1594, which "occured while some reconstruction was in progress near the high altar.
-A large piece of masonry broke from the top of a pillar, plummeted down, and smashed against an undetermined part of the shrine (the documents mention a vague "floor").
+A large piece of masonry broke from the top of a pillar, plummeted down, and smashed against an undetermined part of the shrine (the documents merely mention a vague "floor").
 The impact produced a jagged crack, and some workmen gazing in wonder through the slim opening were dazzled, as they later claimed, by the sight of a golden cross.
 Pope Clement, hastily informed of the damage to the shrine, immediately ordered the crack closed with cement.
 Further work in the vicinity was forbidden.
 No proof exists that the men actually saw a golden cross, but that the shrine once included such a rare ornament was a tradition well known to the excavators."

 "The second glimpse into the tomb took place at the end of the nineteenth century when a Jesuit historian, Hartmann Grisar, prompted by the development of the electric light, was permitted to try an experiment."
 Grisar (1845-1932) was a celebrated Luther expert and an "Indiana Jones" among the Jesuits.
-At the chapel of the Lateran, where the popes used to reside before moving into the Vatican, he discovered the hidden "santa santorum", an wooden chest and some shelves with ancient relics.
-As it is the place where the skulls of Peter and Paul were allegedly kept, we can easily imagine what attracted him to Peter's grave.
+At the chapel of the Lateran, where the popes used to reside before moving to the Vatican, he discovered the hidden "santa santorum", a wooden chest and some shelves with ancient relics.
+As it is the place where the skulls of Peter and Paul were allegedly kept, we can easily imagine what attracted him later to Peter's grave.

 According to Walsh, he discovered in a little niche below the altar of St Peter Basilica a "tiny hinged door which opened on a small vertical shaft" and "Grisar let down a feeble electric light.
 At a depth of about fifteen feet the light stopped...
 No object was discernible in the dim circle of light, no gleam of metal.
 What the chamber might contain, what part of the original grave it represented, or if indeed it bore any connection with the grave at all, Grisar had found it impossible to say."

-Enter the "Rheinländer" and the Görres Gesellschaft: The Grisars hailed from Koblenz like Görres, Kaas from Trier, and Kirschbaum from Cologne, major settlements in the Rhineland since Roman times...
+Enter the "Rheinländer" and Görres Gesellschaft: The Grisars hailed from Koblenz like Görres, Kaas from Trier, and Kirschbaum from Cologne, major settlements in the Rhineland since Roman times...

 As soon as Pacelli was elected pope Pius XII, he had his friend Kaas assemble a group of trustworthy archeologists to officially prepare the burial of Pius XI.
 Secretly, they were to continue what Grisar had started, and search for Helena's golden cross and the bronze casket with Peter's remains.
-Or as Walsh wrote: "The Pope made one firm stipulation: until the work was complete, and a full official report ready for publication, no breath of the results, whatever they might be, should reach the public.
+Or as Walsh explains: "The Pope made one firm stipulation: until the work was complete, and a full official report ready for publication, no breath of the results, whatever they might be, should reach the public.
 All must be accomplished in private and in secret.
-Readily accepting this condition - not unreasonable in the circumstances - Monsignor Kaas and his four colleagues set to work, never guessing that they were committing themselves to a decade of silence."
+Readily accepting this condition - not unreasonable under the circumstances - Monsignor Kaas and his four colleagues set to work, never guessing that they were committing themselves to a decade of silence."

 According to Walsh, "Monsignor Kaas, who had long studied the question, was inclined to favor the tradition, at least in its essentials.
-He confidently expected to find a bronze casket, large or small, of whatever design, in or under the pile of masonry".
+He confidently expected to find a bronze casket, large or small, of whatever design, in or under the pile of masonry."
 But to his great disappointment, Kaas had to inform the pope in 1941 that there is no casket, merely an empty tomb and some reburied bones.
-The secrecy had paid off because it would have been a disaster if the public had learned that the most important part of a relic, the skull, is missing.
+The secrecy had paid off because it would have been a disaster if the public would have learned that the most important part of a relic, the skull, is missing.
 Without telling the archeologists, Kaas removed all bones from the site, including the reburied ones we have shown above, and took them to the pope's apartment where he locked them into a store-room behind his private chapel.
 Walsh adds that the presence of Kaas was no longer tolerated by the two Jesuits, but that he checked their progress every night and even had the lights turned off to prevent any clandestine digging.

-Then the unexpected happened: the discovery of Peter's relics was leaked to the correspondent of the NY Times in Rome, Camille M. Cianfarra, and published in New York on August 22, 1949.
+Then the unexpected happened: the discovery was leaked to the correspondent of the NY Times in Rome, Camille M. Cianfarra, and published in New York on August 22, 1949.
 Walsh writes that "his story, centering on the relics, made frontpage headlines around the world.
 Except for a passing reference to one of the excavators, Enrico Josi, the sources were carefully concealed.
 In a pageone headline the New York Times declared: BONES OF ST. PETER FOUND UNDER ALTAR, VATICAN BELIEVES

 The skull and crossbones are still missing!

-Perhaps, an inquisitive scholar should return to Sant Pere Rodes and take another look at the manuscripts of Jeroni Pujades at the BnF in Paris, who established four hundred years ago that Peter's skull and right arm were removed from his grave.
+Perhaps, an inquisitive scholar should return to Sant Pere de Rodes and take another look at the manuscripts of Jeroni Pujades at the BnF in Paris, who established four hundred years ago that Peter's skull and right arm were removed from his grave.
 This could explain why the remaining bones were "reburied" near his tomb, and why pope Francis maintains they are Peter's relics.
 Because Pujades has always been a reliable guide for our grail studies, the latest turn of events offers surprising support for his Latin chronicle which relates how the relics were lost in a cave in the Pyrenees, with the remains of other saints - and a vessel with the blood of Christ.

 BACK GRAILGATE NEXT